wanghailei/sror/auth.md

 Moreover, many web frameworks provide libraries or modules to handle authorization.
 For example, in Rails, you might use a gem like Pundit or CanCanCan, which provide a structured way to handle authorization and can help ensure that you don't miss any important checks.

+## Authentication

 ### Authentication with Devise

 Devise is a flexible authentication solution for Rails based on Warden.
-It is Rack based, complete MVC solution based on Rails engines and allows you to have multiple models signed in at the same time;
+It is Rack based, complete MVC solution based on **Rails engines** and allows you to have multiple models signed in at the same time.

 It's based on a modularity concept: use only what you really need.
 The following are its 10 modules: